 “In 2014 alone, eye doctors found diabetes-related manifestation in 240,000 patients who were not aware they had diabetes, leading to a prompt diagnosis and care, which minimizes the risk of complications,” says AOA President Andrea P. Thau, O.D.

-Dr. Robertson-Woods & Associates Eye Clinic and Diabetic Eye Exam in Niagara-on-the-Lake, Ontario
+Dr. Hopkins & Associates Eye Clinic and Diabetic Eye Exam in Niagara-on-the-Lake, Ontario

 Many eye diseases can be quickly and easily diagnosed during a comprehensive eye exam.
 If you were diagnosed with an eye disease, such as Cataracts, Glaucoma, Macular degeneration, Diabetic retinopathy, or Dry eye, you may be overwhelmed by the diagnosis and confused about what happens next.
 Will you need medications or surgery – now or in the future?
 Our Niagara-on-the-Lake eye doctor has prepared the following answers to your questions about eye disease.